gilbertohasnofb/lilypondLibrary/README.md

 - immediately after declaring your program name, add the line "use lilypondLibrary"
 - compile your code with the following command:
 	$ gfortran yourcode.f95 lilypondLibrary.o
-- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments.f95" to your project's directory and add the following line in your code immediately before declaring your variables: include "arguments.f95"
+- if you also wish to use a set of predefined constants as arguments for the subroutines, copy the file "arguments to your project's directory and add the following line in your code immediately before declaring your variables: include "arguments

 Usage in Windows
 ----------------